rishavs/ego/pub/posts/making-my-blog-site.md

 ## Rants
 The major work around putting together this site was around a dozen hours - with just a couple of hours writing the JS.
 The vast majority of my time was spendt on the CSS and look-and-feel.

+## Future musings
+I had shared my blog to a HN thread about client side sites and one of the commentators had a great idea;
+considering that the current implmentation